 You may start with a 30-days Evaluation Version.

 When you decide to use OpenRules Decision Manager for development and production of your decision services, you’d need to subscribe to the Development and Runtime licenses.
-License subscriptions provide you with the software and immediate access to quick fixes and new releases available for Windows, Linux, and Mac.
-You may choose between two editions of OpenRules Decision Manager:
+License subscriptions provide you with the software and access to new releases available for Windows, Linux, and Mac.

 The subscriptions are priced based on the numbers of required Development and Runtime Licenses and can be purchased with credit cards, PayPal, or by a purchase order.
 After the payment, you will receive an email that will explain how to download, install, and use OpenRules Decision Manager software.